ScottMcGready/the-conference-bible/running_tracks.md

 ### The MC role

 This is the person that is representing your entire conference.
 It's often the person people will remember most of the volunteers in the room.
-Care should be taken to select someone who has a good voice of authority, that can command a room, and can do a bit of crowd control if needed.
+Care should be taken to select someone who has a good voice of authority, that can command a room, and can do a bit of crowd control, if needed.

 You should choose someone to be an MC who's confident at public speaking, charismatic, able to keep the track to time, but also canny enough to allow certain talks to over-run (or indeed under-run) if the situation allows.

-TBC stick to schedule
-TBC Enforcing COC
-TBC the show must go on
+MCs should, ideally, introduce speakers (unless a speaker asks not to be introduced), keep the interest of the crowd in situations where technical difficulties are being addressed, keeping Q&A fair, and enforcing the code of conduct.

 ### The AV role